Linear phase: Examples

 For approximately linear phase, it is sufficient to have that property only in the passband(s) of the filter, where |A(ω)| has relatively large values.
 Therefore, both magnitude and phase graphs (Bode plots) are customarily used to examine a filter's linearity.
 A "linear" phase graph may contain discontinuities of π and/or 2π radians.
 The smaller ones happen where A(ω) changes sign.
 Since |A(ω)| cannot be negative, the changes are reflected in the phase plot.
-The 2π discontinuities happen because of plotting the principal value of $\omega \tau,$ instead of the actual value.
+The 2π discontinuities happen because of plotting the principal value of $\omega \tau$ instead of the actual value.

 In discrete-time applications, one only examines the region of frequencies between 0 and the Nyquist frequency, because of periodicity and symmetry.
-Depending on the frequency units, the Nyquist frequency may be 0.5, 1.0, π, or ½ of the actual sample-rate.
+Depending on the frequency units, the Nyquist frequency may be 0.5, 1.0, π, or 1/2 of the actual sample-rate.
 Some examples of linear and non-linear phase are shown below.